vineyard-bloom/bloom-starter/README.md

 This is a starter kit for React/Redux projects.

 ### Installation and Set Up
-1. Install dependencies with `yarn install`
+1. Install dependencies with `npm install`
-    * If you don't have yarn installed, follow the instructions here: https://yarnpkg.com/en/docs/install

 2. For front-end debugging, you will need React and Redux Chrome dev tools.
 You can find them here:
     * [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)